dongdev06/MetaCord-Update/README.md

 See the [full changelog](/CHANGELOG.md) for release details.

+## Warning
+This project is only available for bots that use listenMqtt

 ## Install
 If you just want to use metacord, you should use this command:
 ```bash